Today, and in a world as globalized as ours, everything related to privacy and the rights of Internet users has to be taken very seriously.

-GDPR is the acronym that is equivalent to General Data Protection Regulation (or what is the same in Spanish: RGPD – General Data Protection Regulation ).
+GDPR is the acronym that is equivalent to General Data Protection Regulation.

-This law was approved on April 14, 2016 by the European Commission, and protects the rights and personal data of all citizens of the European Union.
+This law was approved on April 14, 2016, by the European Commission and protected all citizens’ rights and personal data of the European Union.

-Instead of blurting out another rant explaining why, I’m going to focus more on the what.
+Instead of yelling out another rant explaining why we’re going to focus more on the what.

-But do not worry because in the next section I will tell you what you have to put, so as not to make a mess.
+But do not worry because in the next section we will tell you what you have to put, so as not to make a mess.

 When someone makes a comment on any article on your blog, they must give their name and email.

 From that moment you are already collecting certain information from that user.